-Our solar saltworks uses natural power from the sun and wind to crystallize 500,000 tons of sea salt each year.
+Using natural power from the sun and wind, Cargill’s 12,000+ acres of salt ponds are capable of crystallizing 500,000 tons of sea salt each year.

-Donating more than US$150 million in land value, Cargill has conveyed more than 40,000 acres of salt ponds to public wildlife agencies, a legacy that helped launch San Francisco Bay's environmental renaissance and Cargill's continued commitment to the Newark, Freemont and Redwood City communities.
+Donating more than $150 million in land value, Cargill has conveyed more than 40,000 acres of salt ponds to public wildlife agencies, a legacy that helped launch San Francisco Bay's environmental renaissance and Cargill's continued commitment to the Newark, Fremont and Redwood City communities.

-When the brines reach full saturation, they are pumped into crystallizer beds at our harvest sites.
+After the salt brines reach full saturation, they are pumped into crystallizer beds at Cargill’s harvest sites.
 Crystallizers are precipitation beds, usually rectangular in shape and surrounded by wooden bulwarks.
 They are engineered beds that have been rolled, graded, sloped and compacted for the smooth precipitation and mechanical harvesting of salt.
-Here we harvest about 500,000 tons of salt each fall.
+This is where Cargill begins the harvests of the salts – up to 500,000 tons each year.

 - South Bay Salt Pond Restoration Project.
 State and federal wildlife agencies acquired 15,100 acres of South Bay salt pond properties in 2003, aided by donations from four private foundations and Cargill’s donation of $100 million in land value.
 This acquisition launched the South Bay Salt Pond Restoration Project, the largest wetland restoration project on the West Coast.

 - Bay Trail connection.
 Over the years, Cargill has provided more than 78 miles of trail ringing the San Francisco Bay.

 - Local governments and non-profits have acquired about 3,000 acres through Cargill land grants and sales to improve open space, public access and environmental education throughout the San Francisco Bay Area.

 Newark, CA, 94560